ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *Death is as sure for that which is born, as birth is for that which is dead.
-Therefore grieve not for what is inevitable.*
+💬 *Strategy without tactics is the slowest route to victory.
+Tactics without strategy is the noise before defeat.*

-— **Bhagavad Gita**
+— **Sun Tzu**

-Updated at: 2025-11-17T01:04:49Z
+Updated at: 2025-11-18T01:03:08Z